Ed-Fi-Exchange-OSS/LMS-Toolkit/src/canvas-extractor/README.md

 features (can combine two or more):

 * assignments (Enables the extraction of assignments and submissions)
-* activities (Enables the extraction of section activities and system activities) - **EXPERIMENTAL**, subject to breaking changes
 * grades (Enables the extraction of grades) - **EXPERIMENTAL**, subject to breaking changes

-When setting features via `.env` file or through environment variable, combine features by using a bracketed comma-separate list, e.g. `FEATURE=[activities, attendance, assignments, grades]`.
-To combine features at the command line, simply list them together: `--feature activities, attendance, assignments, grades`.
+When setting features via `.env` file or through environment variable, combine features by using a bracketed comma-separate list, e.g. `FEATURE=[assignments, grades]`.
+To combine features at the command line, simply list them together:
+`--feature assignments, grades`.

 ### Output